 - Meeting facilitation

-Of course, I’m also on the hook for some code but where possible I shouldn’t be on the critical path, or in a position where my unavailability affects others.
+Of course, I was also on the hook for some code but where possible I tried not to be on the critical path, or in a position where my unavailability affects others.